zainibeats/taskwise/docs/IMPLEMENTATION_GUIDE.md

 The API routes are implemented using Next.js API routes in the `src/app/api` directory.

+### Client-Side Storage Strategy [✅ Done]

+TaskWise uses a two-tier storage approach:

+1. **Primary Storage**: SQLite database through API endpoints for all data (tasks, categories, etc.)
+2. **Fallback Storage**: localStorage is used only as a fallback for tasks when the API is unavailable
+   - Categories are now stored exclusively in the database
+   - This ensures consistent category management across devices
+   - No dependency on localStorage for category management

+This approach ensures:
+- Data is primarily managed server-side for cross-device consistency
+- Basic functionality is maintained even if API connectivity is temporarily lost
+- Category management is always consistent through the API

 ### Client Hooks [✅ Done]

 To interact with the API from the frontend, custom React hooks are provided: